pyenv/pyenv-virtualenv/README.md

 ### Using `pyenv virtualenv` with pyenv

-To create a virtualenv for the Python version use with pyenv, run `pyenv virtualenv` with tha exact name of the version you want to create virtualenv.
+To create a virtualenv for the Python version use with pyenv, run `pyenv virtualenv`, specifying the Python version you want and the name of the virtualenv directory.
 For example,

-    $ pyenv virtualenv 2.7.5 venv27
+    $ pyenv virtualenv 2.7.5 my-virtual-env-2.7.5

-virtualenvs will be created into a directory of the same name under `~/.pyenv/versions`.
+will create a virtualenv based on Python 2.7.5 under `~/.pyenv/versions` in a folder called `my-virtual-env-2.7.5`.

 ### Create virtualenv from current version